 This style of storytelling prompts the audience to dig a little deeper to understand what’s happening.

 And what better way to get someone’s attention than to make them feel a little FOMO?

 Trend #9: Instagram Doubles Down on Creators

-There’s a lot of talk about Instagram being “over", especially to younger generations — but we wouldn’t count it out in 2023.
+There’s a lot of talk about Instagram being “over", especially to younger generations — but we can't count it out in 2023.

-And while the average user may have some complaints, Instagram’s staying power will lie in how it attracts (and retains) creators.
+And while the average user may have some complaints, Instagram’s staying power lies in how it attracts (and retains) creators.

-For more Instagram predictions, read: 10 Instagram Marketing Trends You Need to Know in 2023
+For more Instagram must-knows, read: 10 Instagram Marketing Trends You Need to Know in 2023

 Trend #10: Pay Transparency Between Brands and Creators